lexo-ch/acf-image-focus/README.md

 ---
 <img src="/screenshots/3.jpeg?raw=true" style="width: 100; max-width: 600px; height: auto;">
 <blockquote>
-    <small>(1) Frame over the image in desired aspect ratio.
-In our example that "frame" has aspect ratio of 1.7 over the portrait image.</small>
+    <small>(1) "Frame" over the image in desired aspect ratio.
+In our example that "frame" has aspect ratio of 1.7 over the portrait image.
+"Frame" can be dragged to desired position.</small>
 </blockquote>

 ---
 <img src="/screenshots/4.jpeg?raw=true" style="width: 100; max-width: 600px; height: auto;">
 <blockquote>
     <small>Final result in the frontend.
-Image uses seleted image size (Medium in our example) but only the selected portion of the image is shown, no additional crops of the image are made.</small>
+Image uses seleted image size (Medium in our example) but only the the are selected by "frame" is shown, no additional crops of the image are being made.</small>
 </blockquote>

 ---